AccelByte/matchmaking-function-grpc-plugin-server-python/README.md

    > :warning: **Oauth Client created in this step is different from the one from Prerequisites section:** It is required by [demo.sh](demo.sh) script in the next step to register the `gRPC Server` URL and also to create and delete test users.

-6. Run the [demo.sh](demo.sh) script to simulate the matchmaking flow which calls this sample `gRPC server` using the `Client ID` and `Client Secret` created in the previous step.
+5. Run the [demo.sh](demo.sh) script to simulate the matchmaking flow which calls this sample app `gRPC server` using the `Client ID` and `Client Secret` created in the previous step.
 Pay attention to sample `gRPC server` console log when matchmaking flow is running. `gRPC Server` methods should get called when creating match tickets and it should group players in twos.

    ```
    export AB_BASE_URL='https://demo.accelbyte.io'
    export AB_CLIENT_ID='xxxxxxxxxx'         # Use Client ID from the previous step
    export AB_CLIENT_SECRET='xxxxxxxxxx'     # Use Client Secret from the previous step
    export AB_NAMESPACE='accelbyte'          # Use your Namespace ID
    export GRPC_SERVER_URL='http://0.tcp.ap.ngrok.io:xxxxx'  # Use your ngrok forwarding URL
    bash demo.sh
    ```